jmslbam/Taxonomy-TinyMCE/README.md

 ## Description

-This plugins replaces the description textarea with the TinyMCE WYSIWYG.
+This Wordpress plugin replaces the description textarea with the build in TinyMCE WYSIWYG.

 **Contributors**: